Ludwig Strümpell

 Ludwig Strümpell, after his ennoblement in 1870 von Strümpell (28 June 1812 – 18 May 1899), was a German philosopher and pedagogue.

 Biography

 Strümpell was born in Schöppenstedt in Lower Saxony, the son of a dyer.
 He studied philosophy at the University of Königsberg, where he was influenced by Johann Friedrich Herbart, and continued his studies at the University of Leipzig.
-In 1845, he became an associate professor of philosophy at the University of Dorpat (full professor, 1849), and after 1871 served as a professor at the University of Leipzig.
+In 1845, he became an associate professor of philosophy at the Imperial University of Dorpat (full professor, 1849), and after 1871 served as a professor at the University of Leipzig.
 He died in Leipzig in 1899 but was buried in his home town Schöppenstedt, which made him an honorary citizen (so far its only one).